Vicissitidues/vue-flexable-dnd-ts/README.md

 - There are two drag&drop modes: Replace and Sort
 - Ability to customize internal styles and layout
 - Flexible function slot
-- More functions will be adapted in the future
+- More features will be adapted in the future

 ## 👀  preview
 > [ 🔍 see example website ](https://vicissitidues.github.io/vue-flexable-dnd/dist/index.html)